David-Vandensteen/neocore/README.md

 cd projects\hello
 mak serve
 ```
-Wait the running of emulator and edit projects\hello\main.c
+Wait the running of the emulator and edit projects\hello\main.c
 Remove **loggerInfo("DAVID VANDENSTEEN");** (for example)
 Save the file